finngreiter/jsml/README.md

 ## Functions

-- `el(type, options)` creates and element with specified options and adds it to the page (it also returns the object)
+- `el(type, text, options)` creates and element with specified options and adds it to the page (it also returns the object)
 - `getId(id)` shorthand for getElementById
 - `getClass(className)` shorthand for getElementByClassName